mifizz/kitis_schedule_bot/README.md

 ### Creating telegram bot
 Next you need to create a new bot in telegram with [Bot Father](https://t.me/BotFather).
 After you created bot you need to set it up.
 Type **/mybots** command in Bot Father and choose bot you created.
 There you need to select Edit Bot -> Edit Commands and paste this (you may change descriptions for commands how you want):
 ```
-schedule - THIS IS COMMAND FOR REQUESTING SCHEDULE
+schedule - THIS COMMAND IS FOR REQUESTING SCHEDULE
+scheduleother - THIS COMMAND IS FOR REQUESTING SOMEONE OTHERS SCHEDULE WITHOUT CHANGING YOUR GROUP
-group - THIS IS COMMAND FOR CHOOSING YOUR GROUP
+group - THIS COMMAND IS FOR CHOOSING YOUR GROUP
+ping - THIS COMMAND IS FOR CHECKING BOT AND SCHEDULE WEBSITE STATUS
 ```
 You may also want to change your bot name, description, etc. You can do all this with Bot Father